JamesDarko/Hello-world/README.md

 # Hello-world
-This is my first ever repository created on github.
-Looking forward to a great learning experience here.
+This is my first ever repository branch created on github.
+Still exploring and learning new things.